Blacksmithing Homeschool Program

 - Boost long term cognitive & social development

-All programs take place at Shope Creek Wilderness, with the exception of Blacksmithing which is based at Haw Creek Commons.
+All programs take place at Shope Creek Wilderness, with the exception of Blacksmithing and Heartwood: Oaks, which are based at Haw Creek Commons.

-For programs occurring at Shope Creek Wilderness, parents may drop off at the program location or at Haw Creek Commons for van transportation.
+For programs occurring at Shope Creek Wilderness, parents may drop off and pickup at the program location or at Haw Creek Commons for van transportation.

 Shope Creek Wilderness